rafaduran/pyrdc/README.md

 * If you like it fork me!

-* If you send a pull request!
+* If you improve it send a pull request!

 # Install
 You need setuptools in order to install it: